windley/CS462-Event-Edition/project-2013/Lab5.md

 - Architectural diagram and explanation
 - A demonstration of your system
 - Methods used in constructing your solution (language, libraries, servers, etc., and their configuration).
-- Analysis of why events were or were not a good solution to the problem you chose
+- Analysis of why events were or were not a good solution to the problem you chose.
+Give pros and cons.

 You will also submit your code and a writeup describing the foregoing points.
 That is due on the last day of class and will be graded separately from your presentation.